 Jacob Frye is currently a sophomore at CU Boulder!
 He is fascinated with all things STEM and love to learn - infact, he is currently pursuing an ATOC (Atmospheric and Oceanic science) and math degree.
 He loves to be in the ocean and on the mountains, and just generally being outdoors in the wonders of the world (and outer space!).
 Music and performance has also been a huge part of his life.
 He was the school mascot for a 50th anniversary play in 5th grade, and loved being in costume and putting on a show.
 He followed his then-girlfriend to stagedoor his freshman year and auditioned for Footloose and has been doing it ever since.
 He loves to play music and always has got speakers or headphones going to soundtrack his life.
 He's always got his mind open to expanding his worldview and experiencing new things, and he can't wait to see where this new avenue with Organic Theater/Reel Kidswill lead him.

-Eliana is currently a freshman at CU Boulder with interests in music composition and education.
-She is a former Reel Kids student and has been involved in the film troupes, performances, and acting classes offered there for almost 8 years.
+Eliana is currently a Sophomore at CU Boulder with interests in music composition and education and psychology She is a former Reel Kids student and has been involved in the film troupes, performances, and acting classes offered there for almost 9 years.

 She first met Kari when she was 6 years old and this initial connection evolved into a lifelong mentorship and friendship.
 Because of this, Eliana has been involved in every aspect of the musical theater process, from stage managing, building sets/lights, acting and singing, and writing, composing and co-directing her own original musical, titled “A View From Saturday”.